 Q: #312.
 Can a homosexual go to Heaven?

-A: First off, let me say that I can judge no one's salvation.
+A: First off, let me say that I can judge no one’s salvation.
 Only God can ultimately know if a person is saved or not.
 Of course, if a person has surrendered his or her life to Jesus Christ and accepted what the Bible says a person must do to be saved, then that person WILL be saved.
 (For the sake of space, I will not go through the steps.
-Please see: Plan of Salvation.)
+Please see: Jesus Died For You!)

 According to the Bible, a key step in salvation is repentance.
 Repentance and salvation are connected over and over (Acts 2:38)(Mk 1:14-15)(2 Cor 7:10)(Mt 4:17)(Heb 6:1).
 In coming to Jesus, we must ALL admit that we are sinners, and we need His sacrificial payment for our sins.
 We must also feel great sorrow and remorse for our sins, and be willing to turn from them, forsake them, and go in a new direction with our lives.
 This is repentance.
 If we are willing to turn, God will help us.
 However, if we come to Christ unwilling to turn from sin, we cannot have a saving relationship with Him.